jrobertscott/GaCD/README.md

 This data was grouped by patient and activity, and a second tidy data set was made containing the average of each variable for each activity and each subject, which was outputted as text file.

-Below is the original README.txt from the dataset
+Below is the original README.txt from the dataset:

 Human Activity Recognition Using Smartphones Dataset Version 1.0